scottchiefbaker/dool/README.md

 Various feature/bug branches may come and go as we work on more complex functionality, but those can be safely ignored.

+Do you want to write your own plugin?
+Check out the [skel plugin](plugins/dool_skel.py) which should be well documented and serve as a good starting point.

 ### 👨 Team

 | Username         | Role                    |